 The Department of Communication hosts the biennial Kentucky Conference on Health Communication (KCHC).
 The first KCHC, Persuasive Communication and Drug Abuse Prevention, was held in 1989 with funding from the National Institute on Drug Abuse.
 That conference was a small, invitation-only event focused entirely on research in substance abuse prevention.
 Since that beginning, our conference has evolved into a venue for health communication researchers, practitioners, and students to come together to share research on a variety of health-related topics and discuss current health communication issues, as well as develop working relationships to promote the health communication research agenda.
 Conference topics now range from individual-level health behavior risk reduction (e.g., substance abuse prevention, HIV/STD prevention, patient-provider communication) to media and technology-level issues (e.g., interactive health communication and informatics, media advocacy, public communication campaigns).

 Lewis Donohew Outstanding Scholar in Health Communication Award.
 Lewis Donohew, Professor Emeritus, was on the faculty in the Department of Communication, University of Kentucky, from 1964 to 1999.
 His research focused on finding ways to increase the persuasive effectiveness of anti-drug messages.
 He was instrumental in bringing more than $30 million in federal funding to the University and played a large part in establishing the health communication program for which the department is known.
 In 2001, he received the NCA–ICA Outstanding Health Scholar award.
-Although retired from the University of Kentucky, Dr. Donohew remains active in funded research, serving as co-principal investigator or consultant on various projects.
+Dr. Donohew passed away in 2019.

 The Lewis Donohew Outstanding Scholar in Health Communication Award was established in Dr. Donohew’s name in 1998 to recognize outstanding research contributions to the health communication field made during the biennium preceding each conference.
 The list of award recipients includes some of the most highly funded and recognized communication scholars in the world: